 The Playstation 3 and Xbox 360 console era came about, and developers were now able to do more, and luckily Red Dead Redemption was the perfect chance to see what this new hardware could do.
 When Red Dead Redemption released it blew up bigger than Rockstar Games expected.
 Not only did they prove they could take their iconic open world formula somewhere else, but they were more than just gangsters and fancy cars.
 Red Dead Redemption had a memorable setting, action packed moments, and told a beautiful tale about leaving the past behind.
 It was remarkable and several review outlets considered it one of the greatest games of all time.
 Many were hoping Rockstar Games would follow up or reconsider touching the Red Dead franchise again, because they were just madly in love with what they got.
 A couple years passed by, and Rockstar Games releases more ambitious open world sandboxes.
 L.A Noire was one of the first major detective mysteries to hit the market that wasn’t a click and point, and of course the previously mentioned Grand Theft Auto 5.
 Rockstar Games was on fire, but around 2016 was when they announced their biggest project yet.
 A sequel to the western many alike grew up with.
 The public was finally getting Red Dead Redemption 2, which would serve both as a sequel and prequel to the characters and world.
 Everyone was hyped for Red Dead Redemption 2 and as time passed that hype train only got bigger and louder, practically transforming into a swarm.

 Red Dead Redemption 2 was going to be the biggest, shiniest, and technically advanced open world Rockstar Games ever made.
 With an incredibly high million-dollar budget made from previous games, Rockstar Games was going to take a golden leak upon the entire industry.
 Weeks were spent working on Red Dead Redemption 2, and soon those weeks turned into months.
 Several messages were sent out notifying people of the game’s delays, and there was a point where the developers were working harder than they should have.
 One of the several controversies that surrounded the development of Red Dead Redemption 2 was crunch culture.
 The workers within Rockstar Games were forced to work more than one hundred hours per week to get the game working and out by the time they anticipated.
 They were being paid on the clock, and this led to Rockstar Games being a toxic place to work at.
 Around 2018 they were adding the final touches and the full product was released later that year.
 Sweat, tears, and mental health was spent to make Red Dead Redemption 2 the most highly polished and funded product that could come from the video game industry.
 Luckily the game was a massive success upon launch.
 It sold millions of copies, became one of the fastest selling games Rockstar made since GTA5, and received perfect review scores from nearly every major review outlet, currently being one of the highest rated games on Metacritic sitting at ninety-seven.
 Many consider RDR2 to be the pinnacle of Rockstar Games, a true masterpiece.
 It was apparently a perfect video game that didn’t deserve to be criticized for any faults or flaws because what it did well out masked them.
 Nobody really took the time to properly critique Red Dead Redemption 2, but at the same time nobody wanted to ruin the fun for anyone.
 Everyone was in the heat of the moment and that’s fine.
-It was a different time and games like Red Dead Redemption 2 were rare to see.
+It was a different time and games lwith top notch quality like Red Dead Redemption 2 were rare to see, even now.

 It’s been nearly four years since Red Dead Redemption 2 came out.
 People are still playing the game and discovering what the world has to offer, but overall popularity and discussion has died down.
 The dust has finally settled and now it’s the perfect opportunity to finally start picking away at this goliath of a video game.
 Red Dead Redemption 2 has been one of the highest requested games for me to review.
 Friends, folks online, and even relatives have asked me to look deep into this game.
 Enjoy it with them and restate the fact that it is, to them, the greatest game ever made.
 The thing is, I used to actually have a review of RDR2 on my website.
 I was just starting out as a reviewer, and publishing reviews for the sake of publishing.
 I was naive and didn’t put any thought into my work, delivering half-baked content rushing content out hoping for the best.
 I beat Red Dead Redemption 2 because everyone else was talking about it and slapped a perfect score just to be like everybody else.
 I didn’t properly look at it, and shortly after I deleted my original review as well as a bunch of others.

 With all that said, I loaded the game back up, started a new save, began a new journey, and finally finished up the epilogue.
 Let me say this very clearly.
 This game is a technical marvel and is still one of the most visually impressive games in the market.
 The world is vast, brimming with beautiful wildlife, and it’s one of the coziest games you could play during a midnight sitting.
 The amount of detail to movement, character animations, gestures, and even the opening of a door is impressive.
-The story is well written, and all the characters are lovable which we’ll address more soon.
+The story is well written and all the characters are lovable which we’ll address soon.

 All these factors are great, so forgive me and everything I’m about to say.
 Red Dead Redemption 2 is not a perfect video game.
 In fact, it’s not a very fun video game to begin with.
 I have more complaints with this than any other open world sandbox I’ve played, but why?
 How come all a sudden a game everyone loves is frustrating to me?
 That’s why we’re here today.
 This was going to be a regular review, but I found it so hard to pick away at RDR2 without addressing the major problems.
 Today we’ll be discussing my love-hate relationship with Red Dead Redemption 2.
 What it does wrong, how nobody noticed, and what we can learn from these design decisions.